 While low-grade PIN is a non-factor for life insurance underwriting purposes.

-With any prostate disorder, we will ask you questions in order to gain a solid understanding of your history.
+With any prostate disorder, we will ask you questions to gain a solid understanding of your history.

-We’ll show you where to look on your reports for the information we need.
+We’ll show you where to look for the information we need on your reports.

-We’ll tell you what questions to ask your physician in order for us to get you the best life insurance rates.
+We’ll tell you what questions to ask your physician for us to get you the best life insurance rates.